SEARCH: i2c

 Payload: value (1-99999999, scale factor)

-This sensor measures environmental temperature, humidity and CO2 level.
+The SCD40 is a compact CO2 sensor that provides accurate carbon dioxide (CO2) measurements along with temperature and relative humidity readings.
+Key features include its small form factor, low-power consumption.
 It I2C- compatible sensor where you should configure the SDA and SCL pins, and define the sensor I2C address (see an example below).
-Of course, you can any other pins in your setup.
+Of course, you can have different pins in your setup.

 If your device is configured for power saving, the sensor measures all values only once when the firmware sends a periodic report.
 Please note, that every measurement takes about 6 seconds.